meelgroup/meelgroup-website/content/post/GANAK/index.md

 <h3> Results </h3>
 ***

 We evaluate the runtime performance of GANAK on $2031$ publicly available benchmarks arising from a wide range of applications of model counting.
 Our experiments demonstrate that GANAK performs best when all the heuristics describe in the previous section (except EDR) are enabled.
-GANAK outperforms state-of-the-art exact and approximate model counters, both in terms of PAR-2 score and the number of instances solved.
+GANAK outperforms state-of-the-art exact model counter, both in terms of PAR-2 score and the number of instances solved.
 Finally, in our experiments, the model count returned by GANAK was equal to the exact model count for all the benchmarks.

 We are thankful to the [National Supercomputing Center Singapore](https://www.nscc.sg/) for providing us computational resources to run our experiments.